This earthquake followed the magnitude 6.5 Cook Strait earthquake on 21st July. It caused damage to buildings on both sides of Cook Strait.

-The full set of accelerograph data for the Lake Grassmere earthquake, together with PDFs of the waveforms, are available from the GeoNet strong-motion FTP site, step by step instructions are located here.
-Data files are in ASCII format, and relevant documentation for decoding the files and descriptions of site conditions may be found in ftp.geonet.org.nz/strong/processed/Docs.
+The full set of accelerograph data for the Lake Grassmere earthquake, together with PDFs of the waveforms, are available from the GeoNet strong-motion FTP site.
+Data files are in ASCII format, and relevant documentation for decoding the files and descriptions of site conditions may be found on the GeoNet website.
 Also, you can see a summary spreadsheet of recorded accelerations and their locations.

 The morning after the Grassmere earthquake, Russ Van Dissen (GNS Science) and Professor Tim Little (Victoria University of Wellington) headed south from Wellington to undertake a land-based geology reconnaissance of the epicentral area.